-Although each section has three questions, your score is based on your overall performance in that section.
+Although each video section has two questions after each scenario and each typed section has three questions after each scenario, your score is based on your overall performance in that scenario.
 So if you run out of time and miss a question, it’s possible that you will not incur a penalty—as long as your initial response is professional, appropriate, and comprehensive.
-Still, it’s important to answer all three of the questions if you can.
+Still, it’s important to answer all of the questions if you can.

 3| Who Assesses Your Test

+Casper raters are independent contractors hired by Acuity Insights.
 Before they are permitted to score Casper responses, each rater completes training and accreditation.
-According to Altus, they have many quality assurance measures in place to ensure your responses are evaluated fairly and carefully by the raters.
+According to Acuity Insights, they have many quality assurance measures in place to ensure your responses are evaluated fairly and carefully by the raters.

 Each section of the Casper test is scored by a different rater who has no idea who you are or how you responded to the other scenarios.
 Your Casper score consists of numerous independent and objective assessments of you.
 No rater will ever score an applicant more than once.

 Casper raters are required to complete a training session and accreditation before they are permitted to score Casper responses.
 Casper raters come from a range of different backgrounds, industries, and professions, but they share a common interest in helping to identify well-rounded applicants who will make outstanding professionals.